Clarence Rose

 Clarence Rose (born December 8, 1957) is an American professional golfer who has played on the PGA Tour, Nationwide Tour, and Champions Tour.

 Early life and amateur career

-In 1957, Rose was born in Goldsboro, North Carolina.
-He attended Clemson University and was a member of the golf team, an All-American in 1980.
+Rose was born December 8, 1957, in Goldsboro, North Carolina.
+He attended and played golf at Mount Olive College and then Clemson University.
+He was an All-American at both Mount Olive and Clemson.

 Professional career

 In 1981, Rose turned pro.
 He was successful at Spring 1981 PGA Tour Qualifying School.

 Rose has more than two dozen top-10 finishes including one win and six runners-up in official PGA Tour events.
 He captured his first victory at the 1996 Sprint International in his 16th year on the Tour.
 His best finish in a major championship was T40 at the 1988 U.S. Open.

 After turning 50, Rose played several events on the Champions Tour.

 Personal life

 Rose lives in Goldsboro, North Carolina, his lifelong hometown.

 In 1990, Rose took a hiatus from competitive golf after learning his 18-month-old son, Clark, had testicular cancer.
 He established the Clarence Rose Foundation to help needy children in Wayne County, North Carolina.